FANTASY PLAYS: Factors to consider for championship week | FOX Sports

 ATTACKING THE BRONCOS

-The way to attack the Broncos is against the run.
-Denver allows 127.9 rushing yards per game, fourth-most in the NFL.
+The way to attack the Broncos is on the ground.
+Denver allows 127.9 yards rushing per game, fourth-most in the NFL.
 But Spencer Ware is not a quality start against them.
 He has not scored in six of his past seven games and has not rushed for 80 yards in his last eight.
 He is not running with any authority or burst, and should not be considered as anything more than a flex option this week.
 If you have a close call between Ware and another player, bench him.

 STREAMING WASHINGTON